 How much does it cost to insure a coupe?

-- Price of parts: American-made vehicles typically have cheaper parts since they don’t have to be imported.
-Foreign vehicles such as BMWs and Audis require some of the priciest parts on the market.
+- Price of parts: American-made or more common vehicles typically have cheaper parts since they don’t have to be imported or are imported more frequently.
+Foreign vehicles, such as BMWs and Audis, may see higher insurance rates as a result of less common parts and the potential for specialty repair shops.

-- Likelihood of theft: If your vehicle comes equipped with anti-theft devices such as wheel locks and brake locks, you could save on your car insurance.
+- Likelihood of theft: If your vehicle comes equipped with anti-theft devices such as wheel locks and brake locks, you might save on your car insurance.
+Coupe models with lower instances of theft may also see lower rates.

 Other factors such as your driving history, age and geographic location also impact your rates.
 Though it varies by state, in some cases, your gender and a credit-based insurance score may also factor into the rate you pay for car insurance.
 Rates also vary by auto insurer since carriers determine their risk comfort levels differently.
 The type of coverage you choose, including any optional coverage, will also factor into the total cost of your car insurance.